Everscale-Network/fld.ton.dev/README.md

 ## **ANY TOKENS IN THIS NETWORK ARE INTENDED FOR TESTING PURPOSES ONLY AND ARE NO OTHER PURPOSE.
 THE NETWORK RESTART FREQUENTLY AND ALL TOKENS WILL BE LOST**

 **This repository of Free TON node has purpose to develop and test any kind of cases which can be dangerous for developer network and moreover main network.
-You are welcom for any activity which you can imagine!
+You are welcome for any activity which you can imagine!
 NO limits at all!**
 # Getting Started

 ## 1. Minimal System Requirements